-- (1) Develop a productive affirmative action program to meet federal compliance requirements. - (2) Interpret and monitor the County's performance and progress relative to equal employment laws and regulations and implementation of the County's policy against discrimination. - (3) Establish and monitor an effective and positive equal employment program with the public and enforcement agencies. - (4) Prepare and submit the annual equal employment opportunity forms to federal authorities. - (5) Perform all other duties as required under Chapter 6 of this Volume. - (6) Perform such other duties as may be required by the County Counsel for the effective operation of the office.
+- (1) Develop and monitor a productive affirmative action/equal employment opportunity program to meet requirements under federal and state law and regulations. - (2) Interpret and monitor the County's performance and compliance with equal employment opportunity laws and regulations and implementation of the County's AA/EEO Program. - (3) Prepare and submit the County's equal employment opportunity forms to federal authorities on a biennial basis (every odd-numbered year). - (4) Perform all other duties as required under Chapter 6 of this Volume. - (5) Perform such other duties as may be required by the County Counsel for the effective operation of the office.